BxCppDev/Bayeux/README.rst

 support of this tap (`bxcppdev/bxtap`_).

-Note however that it is  perfectly possible to use system installation of  the above  libraries  if your  OS  distribution provides  adequate support.
+Note however that it is  perfectly possible to use system installation of  some of  the  above  libraries if  your  OS distribution  provides adequate support.

 Install dependencies with Spack ...................................